-Types of Assessments
+Types of Assessments General

-General

 Student mastery of subject matter may be assessed in a variety of ways.
-It is not necessary, therefore, for all grades to have as their source written paper work.
+It is not necessary, therefore, for all grades to have written paperwork.
 Nor is it always necessary to receive a grade for every assignment produced.
 Although the teacher will monitor and provide feedback to students for any activity which they assign, the feedback does not always need to be in the form of a grade.
 Assessment should always follow a period of guided practice and/or independent practice.
-Students' work may be evaluated for more than one subject area as appropriate.
+A student's work may be evaluated for more than one subject area if appropriate.